What is a branded parasol?

 Common mistakes to avoid

-- Too much text
+- too much text

-- Tiny logo on only one panel
+- placing a small logo on just one panel

-1. Festival sampling setup
+1) Festival sampling setup

 Parasol + branded counter + flags + QR signage.Shade creates the stopping point; flags draw people in.

-2. Beer garden branding
+2) Beer garden branding

 Multiple parasols across seating clusters with logos on the valance.Creates consistency and a premium feel.

-3. Sports fan zone
+3) Sports fan zone

 Parasols shading queues with sponsor branding on canopy panels.Improves comfort while reinforcing brand presence.